yearn/seafood/README.md

 - Execute multicalls on each network for any data yDaemon doesn't have yet
 - Merge results into one data structure

 This process requires network and cpu bandwidth large enough that it caused jank in the UI.
-To de-jank, Seafood moved this aggregation logic into a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) decoupling aggregation overhead from the UI's thread.
+To de-jank, Seafood moved this aggregation logic into a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) moving the overhead out of the UI thread.

 The aggregated data structure is stored in the browser's IndexDB and made available to the app through a hook called [useVaults](/src/context/useVaults).